 Know what you are getting into and set the ground rules before you agree to host a grad party

 The first assumption you should make is that there will be alcohol consumed at the party.
-Even if you don’t serve alcohol, teenagers being teenagers, it is a safe bet that you can’t guarantee an alcohol-free event.
 Continue reading

 According to the government of Alberta, on average more than 1,170 pedestrians are injured each year in collisions and 43 of those injuries are fatal.
 Even though it’s “technically” spring, weather conditions still aren’t stellar and you will likely need to do some walking outdoors.
 Whether it’s to escort your children to school, make your daily commute, or getting in some exercise more, following these three safety tips each time you venture out can help you avoid becoming a statistic.